 Heavy bag boxing gloves can last 1-2 years, depending on the quality of the glove and how hard you are training.
 If you start to feel more impact on your knuckles, you should consider replacing them to avoid hand injury.
 Of course, if they start to smell, that’s another sign it’s time for an upgrade.

-Caring for your hand wraps and boxing gloves will keep them fresher longer.
+Caring for your gloves and knowing how to wash boxing wraps will keep them fresher and lasting longer.
 It’s easy to add some simple cleaning steps to your post-workout routine.
 It’s a small time investment to protect your most important pieces of boxing equipment!